geneb/ScarletDME/README.md

 [Make sure to check out the change_log.txt file to see the most current work being done!]

-Currently ScarletDME is a 32 bit-only application - you'll need to compile it using 32 bit libraries on your system.
-This is pretty easy to do.
+As of January 10th, 2022, ScarletDME can be built as a fully native 64 bit application!
+More testing needs to be done, but the 64 bit build appears to function identically to the 32 bit build.

-These packages are needed to build ScarletDME for most Linux distributions: libgcc.i686 glibc-devel.i686
+These packages are needed to build ScarletDME as a 32 bit application, for most Linux distributions: libgcc.i686 glibc-devel.i686